-The UPC will have exclusive jurisdiction over UPs and, (after the end of the transition period discussed below), EPs granted by the EPO, including those already granted.
-The Court's rulings will be enforceable across all of the participating Member States.
-Its powers will extend to revoking UPs and EPs across all of those states.
+The UPC has exclusive jurisdiction over UPs and (after the end of the transitional period discussed below), EPs granted by the EPO, including those already granted.
+The Court's rulings are enforceable across all the participating Member States.
+Its powers extend to revoking UPs and EPs across all of those states.